Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 Foot fracture - causes, types, signs

-Causes of a broken foot
+Causes of foot fracture

-With fractures and cracks, the leg usually swells ...
+With fractures and cracks, the leg usually swells...

 Here is an explanation of why a bruised finger can be accompanied by serious consequences.
-A bruise can damage the soft tissue or tendons, or even the metatarsal joint that connects the toe to the foot.
+A bruise can damage soft tissue or tendons, or even the metatarsal joint that connects the toe to the foot.
 You can even break a bone.

 Signs of a fracture or crack?

-• Deformation of the hand, it is impossible to move it;
+• deformation of the hand, it is impossible to move it;

-• When a heavy object falls on your hand.
+• when a heavy object falls on your hand.

-The presence of edema and swelling of the skin in the place where the bone is injured;
+the presence of edema and swelling of the skin in the place where the bone is injured;

 pain, swelling, dysfunction

-Signs of a broken foot
+Signs of a foot fracture

 First aid